OmgItsRito/RTP4/README.md

 ## API
 ### API.1 Code Setup
-Setup programmable block environment if the preferred code editor as usual, and copy [RTP4 source](https://github.com/OmgItsRito/se-rtp4/blob/master/src/RTP4.cs) as an internal static class.
+Setup programmable block environment in the preferred code editor as usual, and copy [RTP4 source](https://github.com/OmgItsRito/se-rtp4/blob/master/src/RTP4.cs) as an internal static class.
+When copying code into the programmable block [minifed version](https://github.com/OmgItsRito/se-rtp4/blob/master/programmable_block/RTP4.cs) can be used instead of the source to free up code space.

 ### API.2 Initialization
 Before using the transmission protocol it is necessary to initialize it: